This page will help you understand Florida alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 I. Minimum Age Laws

 Young people often want to work part-time.
 Hospitality has many jobs.
 So youths need to know the age for working with alcohol.
 How old must one be to serve alcohol in a venue for drinking on site?
 To tend bar?
-To sell alcohol for consumption elsewhere?
+To sell alcohol for drinking elsewhere?

 It’s legal for any adult 18 or older to drink alcohol as part of a required course.
 It must be at an institution with accreditation.
 Moreover, the instructor must be at least 21 and control the alcohol at all times.